James I of Scotland: Prince and Steward of Scotland

-Albany rewarded Douglas for his support by allowing him to resume hostilities with England but their fortunes suffered a serious reversal in September 1402 when English troops defeated their large army at the Battle of Homildon Hill.
-Numerous Scottish nobles and their followers were captured, including Douglas himself, Albany's son Murdoch, and the earls of Moray, Angus and Orkney.
-1402 also saw the death of Rothesay, that of Alexander Leslie, Earl of Ross and Malcolm Drummond, Lord of Mar.
-This power vacuum was inevitably filled by individuals who were not involved in national politics.
-In the years between 1402 and 1406, the northern earldoms of Ross, Moray and Mar were without adult leadership and with Murdoch Stewart, the justiciar for the territory north of the Forth in an English prison, Albany found himself reluctantly having to ally with his brother the Earl of Buchan, and Buchan's son, Alexander, to counter the ambitions of the Lord of the Isles.
-Douglas's absence allowed King Robert's allies Henry Sinclair, Earl of Orkney, and Sir David Fleming of Biggar to become the main political force in the Lothians and Scottish Marches.
+Albany rewarded Douglas for his support by allowing him to resume hostilities in England.
+The Albany and Douglas affinity received a serious reversal on September 1402 when their large army was defeated by the English at Homildon, and numerous prominent nobles and their followers were captured.
+These included Douglas himself, Albany's son Murdoch, and the earls of Moray, Angus and Orkney.
+That same year, as well as the death of Rothesay, Alexander Leslie, Earl of Ross and Malcolm Drummond, lord of Mar had also died.
+The void created by these events was inevitably filled by lesser men who had not previously been conspicuously politically active.
+In the years between 1402 and 1406, the northern earldoms of Ross, Moray and Mar were without adult leadership and with Murdoch Stewart, the justiciar for the territory north of the Forth, a prisoner in England, Albany found himself reluctantly having to form an alliance with his brother Alexander Stewart, Earl of Buchan and Buchan's son, also called Alexander to hold back the ambitions of the Lord of the Isles.
+Douglas's absence from his power base in the Lothians and the Scottish Marches encouraged King Robert's close allies Henry Sinclair, Earl of Orkney and Sir David Fleming of Biggar to take full advantage in becoming the principal political force in that region.